 OnePlus 7T fast facts:

 - The OnePlus 7T launched with Android 10 out of the box.
-It will see Android 11 this year, and likely receive updates all the way through Android 13 (although we can’t guarantee that).
+It is now on Android 11 and will likely receive updates through Android 13 (although we can’t guarantee that).

 - Although the blue colorway of the OnePlus 7T looks a lot like the one on the OnePlus 7 Pro, they are actually different.
 The OnePlus 7 Pro’s Nebula Blue is a few shades darker than the 7T’s Haze Blue.

 - The OnePlus 7T also has a 90Hz refresh rate, a feature that debuted with the OnePlus 7 Pro.
-However, the 7T’s display is locked at 1080p in an effort to keep costs down.
+However, the 7T’s display is locked at 1080p to keep costs down.